What is the purpose of the Paddlefish Research Center (PRC)?

 How Does the PRC Work?

-- Anglers must have a valid fishing license and paddlefish permit.
+- Anglers must have a valid fishing license and a paddlefish permit.

 - The fish must be legibly tagged with angler's paddlefish permit number and must be ALIVE.